WokLibCodeClub/Install-Python/Windows-installation/Windows-full-installation/README.md

 You are now ready to start experimenting with Python3 coding!

-### 5. Alternative Python editors
+## 5. Alternative Python editors

 As stated at the start of this page the IDLE editor is very basic.
-Here are links to pages which describe some alternative Python editors:
+One of the superior code editors is called *Visual Studio Code*, which is distributed for free by *Microsoft*.
+Here is a link to a page with instructions for adding *Visual Studio Code*:

 * [Visual Studio Code](./Install-VSC)

-* Atom

-* Thonny